ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

-## Ingestion fails when CBR is enabled
+## Access failures when CBR is enabled
 {: #known_issue54941}

-When CBR is enabled, ingestion jobs fail.
-Ingestion works as expected when CBR is disabled.
+When CBR (Context-Based Restrictions) is enabled, ingestion jobs fail.
+Additionally, other operations that require metastore administrator access also fail.
+Ingestion and admin-level operations work as expected when CBR is disabled.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}